Leeds Teaching Hospitals implements Achiever Medical sample tracking software for Human Tissue Act compliance

-Leeds Teaching Hospitals chose Interactive Software’s sample tracking software, Achiever Medical, to help comply with the Human Tissue Act (HTA).
-It successfully uses Achiever Medical across four of its hospitals and the University.
+Leeds Teaching Hospitals chose Interactive Software Limited’s sample tracking software, Achiever Medical, to help comply with the Human Tissue Act (HTA).
+It successfully uses Achiever Medical across four of its hospitals in addition to the University.

-Our remit was to implement an efficient sample management system that covered compliance with applicable legislation including Human Tissue Act, Data Protection Act and Freedom of Information.
-Further, we had to do this without introducing an administrative burden on the users.
+Interactive Software Limited’s remit was to implement an efficient sample management system that covered compliance with applicable legislation including Human Tissue Act, Data Protection Act and Freedom of Information.
+Further, it had to do this without introducing an administrative burden on the users.

-To meet this, we maximised visibility of biological sample holdings and auditing data and enabled the use of 2D barcoding for newly collected samples.
+In order to meet this, Achiever Medical maximised visibility of biological sample holdings and auditing data and enabled the use of 2D barcoding for newly collected samples.

-As part of the process, we configured changes to meet team-specific needs and to support user buy-in as each team was used to having autonomy in its data handling.
+As part of the process, Interactive Software Limited’s team configured changes to meet team-specific needs and to support user buy-in as each team was used to having autonomy in its data handling.
 Careful application of configuration allowed the standard institute-wide compliance and sample tracking benefits to be rolled out smoothly across some very disparate working environments.

-Also we provided data migration services for the different teams to import their data into Achiever Medical from a variety of sources.
-We imported data into Achiever Medical using our standardised import templates and gave guidance on data formatting and processing.
+Also Interactive Software Limited provided data migration services for the different teams to import their data into Achiever Medical from a variety of sources.
+Data was imported into Achiever Medical using standardised import templates and guidance provided on data formatting and processing.

 Achiever Medical now manages 99 separate biological sample collections as “projects” across LTHT.
 45 of these are static historical records and the remaining 54 are active.
 The system is also managing a very large number of separate sample storage locations.